Riyaz04/ETG-Summer-Oylmpics-Data-Analysis-Assignment/README.md

 # ETG-Summer-Oylmpics-Data-Analysis-Assignment
-Summer Olympics Data Analysis Assignment By Elite Techno Groups The Following analsis List are ------
+Summer Olympics Data Analysis Assignment By Elite Techno Groups The Following analysis List are ------

   1.In how many cities Summer Olympics is held so far?